-- {cache_all, CacheAll} where CacheAll is equal to ets or list adds a {cache,CacheAll} option to every list expression of the query except tables and lists.
+- {cache_all, Cache} where Cache is equal to ets or list adds a {cache,Cache} option to every list expression of the query except tables and lists.
 Default is {cache_all,no}.
 The option cache_all is equivalent to {cache_all,ets}. - {max_list_size, MaxListSize} where MaxListSize is the size in bytes of terms on the external format.
 If the accumulated size of collected objects exceeds MaxListSize the objects are written onto a temporary file.
 This option is used by the {cache,list} option as well as by the merge join method.
-Default is 5121024 bytes. - {tmpdir, TempDirectory} sets the directory used by merge join for temporary files and by the {cache,list} option.
-The option also overrides the <c>tmpdir option of keysort/3 and sort/2.
+Default is 5121024 bytes. - {tmpdir_usage, TmpFileUsage} determines the action taken when qlc is about to create temporary files on the directory set by the tmpdir option.
+If the value is not_allowed an error tuple is returned, otherwise temporary files are created as needed.
+Default is allowed which means that no further action is taken.
+The values info_msg, warning_msg, and error_msg mean that the function with the corresponding name in the module error_logger is called for printing some information (currently the stacktrace). - {tmpdir, TempDirectory} sets the directory used by merge join for temporary files and by the {cache,list} option.
+The option also overrides the tmpdir option of keysort/3 and sort/2.
 The default value is "" which means that the directory returned by file:get_cwd() is used. - {unique_all, true} adds a {unique,true} option to every list expression of the query.
 Default is {unique_all,false}.
 The option unique_all is equivalent to {unique_all,true}.